-The U.S. government has closed an investigation into Honda's failure to report deaths and injuries, saying that the company has met all of its obligations.
+DETROIT (AP) — The U.S. government says it has closed an investigation into Honda's failure to report deaths and injuries after the company met all of its obligations.

 The National Highway Traffic Safety Administration says in documents posted on its website Monday that Honda paid a $70 million fine and took steps needed to make sure similar failures don't happen again.

-The government fined Honda in December of 2014 in what then was the largest civil penalty levied against an automaker.
+The government fined Honda in December of 2014.
+At the time it was the largest civil penalty levied against an automaker.

 The company admitted in a consent order that it didn't report 1,729 complaints that its vehicles caused deaths and injuries, and that it didn't report warranty claims.
-A small number of the deaths and injuries were related to air bag inflators made by Takata Corp.
+Many of the deaths and injuries were related to air bag inflators made by Japanese auto supplier Takata Corp.